PhilSquares/Projects/README.md

 # Projects
-This repo contains projects that I've worked on both independently or with others.
+This repo contains projects that I've worked on both independently and with others.